 Use a serial cable to connect your serial device to the embedded computer's serial port.
-Serial ports P1 to P2 have male DB9 connectors and can be configured for RS-232, RS-422, or RS-485 communication (refer to the software manual for your operating system version).
-The pin assignments are shown in the following table:
+Serial ports P1 to P2 have male DB9 connectors and can be configured for RS-232, RS-422, or RS-485 communication.
+For information on serial port configuration, refer to the MC-1100 software manual.
+The location and pin assignments of the serial ports are shown in the following table: